8 Ways To Calm Anxiety While Pregnant

 #8 Cramb bark {Viburnum opulus} & Black haw {Viburnum prunifolium}

-• These two botanicals have a long history of the use of spasmodic muscle discomfort.
+• These two botanicals have a long history of use for spasmodic muscle discomfort.

-• During pregnancy, they have traditionally been used to relieve restless leg symptoms; in the legs, back, and particularly the calf.
+• During pregnancy, they have traditionally been used to relieve symptoms of restless legs in the legs, back, and particularly the calves.

-• You may also want to ask your doctor about adding Mg to your diet as well.
+• You may also want to ask your doctor about adding Mg to your diet.

 • Considered generally safe during pregnancy and works amazingly fast for postpartum cramps and PMS.